PGCE Access Scholarship terms and conditions 2019/20

 Bursaries will be awarded to those who meet the eligibility criteria at the time of allocation.

-Those not eligible for this bursary
+Those not eligible for this scholarship

 - Applicants classed as EU, Overseas or Channel Islands/Isle of Man (HC) for fee purposes, or with an unresolved fee status.